MichaelSiehl/Atomic_Subroutines-Part_4--How_To_Cope_With_Unreliable_Data_Transfers/README.md

  number of successful remote synchronizations:           3 the successful image numbers:           3           2           4           0
 ```
 Again, the 'remote abort of synchronization status' is TRUE.
 Thus, the synchronization process was aborted by another coarray image (image 6).
 The 'number of successful remote synchronizations' is 3: three of the involved remote images (2,3,4) did synchronize successfully with the customized Event Wait on image 1, one coarray image did fail to synchronize.
-The synchronization process must be repeated (a retry) only for the failed coarray image.<br />
+The synchronization process (customized Event Post + customized Event Wait) must be repeated (a retry) only for the failed coarray image.<br />